-On October 6, 2014, same- sex marriages became legal in the State of Oklahoma.
-This followed the United States Supreme Court’s decision not to review the 10th Circuit’s July 18, 2014, decision.
-This upheld the Northern District of Oklahoma’s January 14, 2014 decision to overrule the ban on same-sex marriage in Oklahoma.
+On October 6, 2014, same- sex marriage became legal in the State of Oklahoma.
+This followed the United States Supreme Court’s decision not to review the 10th Circuit’s July 18, 2014 decision.
+It upheld the Northern District of Oklahoma’s January 14, 2014 decision to overrule the ban on same-sex marriages.
 If you need an explanation of recent Supreme Court ruling call our same sex child custody lawyers Tulsa today.

 Important Cases in Same Sex Child Custody:

 In Eldridge v.
 Taylor, the parties lived together in a family relationship for 10 years.
 Taylor was the biological mother of the parties’ two children.
 At the birth of each child they entered into a co-parenting agreement, which gave both parental rights and shared parenting.
 Over the 10 year relationship, the children were held out to everyone as Eldridge’s children.
 The parties separated and later dissolved their civil union.
 Regardless, they continued to share parenting duties, with Eldridge paying child support.
 Eldridge also continued to provide care, enrolled them in school, and continued as a parent on legal records.

 However, when things fell apart, Eldridge sued to enforce the parenting contracts.
 Initially, the district court denied her suit, determining that Eldridge did not have standing.
 The court relied on this reasoning she was not a biological parent of the children.
 Taylor also argued that the parenting contracts violated public policy.
 The supreme court reversed this decision, stating that public policy cannot derive from an unconstitutional provision.
 The court continued by stating that Eldridge indeed had standing to enforce the contract.
 Standing arises through a public policy in allowing parents to relinquish all or some of their parental rights.
 This is done in Oklahoma without terminating those rights.